Macros | |

 #define | BURGER_WATCOM __WATCOMC__ |

-Define to determine if code is being built using Open Watcom compilers. | |
+Define to determine if code is being built using Open Watcom compiler. | |

 #define | BURGER_MRC __MRC__ |